 It is important to understand that perceptions may differ.
 What one person considers to be just teasing could be perceived by another to be an act of bullying.
 A person’s intent or desire is not always easy to gauge.
 We must neither be too quick to accuse nor must we be complacent when a complaint is made.
 It is the victim that decides whether they consider themselves to have been bullied or not.
 However, we must make aware that bullying is very serious and can in some cases cause psychological damage and even suicide (although bullying is not a specific criminal offence, there are criminal laws which apply to harassment and threatening behaviour).

 At Cottesmore, all incidences of suspected bullying are a potential Safeguarding issue and therefore the DSL is involved in the process from the start.
 Where concerns are raised to the DSL, external agencies may be contacted for advice and / or referral.
 The school follows procedures outlined in our Child Protection Safeguarding Policy.

 Procedures if bullying is reported

-*Please be aware that Pre-prep Anti-bullying Logging Procedure is slightly different to the Prep's.
+*Please be aware that Pre-prep Anti-bullying Logging Procedure is slightly different from the Prep's.
 Please click on the link below to read the anti-bullying flowchart for Pre-prep and Prep.

 Stage 1: Logging

-Staff will log the incident on the database as soon as possible.
+Staff will log the incident on the Pastoral Log section of the school's database as soon as possible.
 The member of staff who first discovered the incident will write their own notes about it.
-If the notes are on paper, they will be added to the Incident File and stored in the Head's office (The Study) in a file accessable by the DSL and the Headmaster.
-These documents will be scanned in by the administration team and kept digitally and in hard copy.
+If the notes are on paper, they will be added to the Pastoral Log and emailed to the Head, Deputy Head and the DSL.
+These accounts and any subsequent emails can then be printed off in hard copy if copies are required when speaking with parents.

-The Head and the Deputy Head (Master in Charge of Discipline) are automatically notified through the database system and the DSL is notified if it is a safeguarding matter.
+The Head and the Deputy Head (Master in Charge of Discipline) are automatically notified through the database system.
+The DSL is also notified automatically as every incident of bullying is a safeguarding matter.